brijml/CTBN/README.md

 #Get predictions and the probability of a prediction on a single sample
 #using the predict method.
 This method will in turn call the junction tree
-#algorithm to run the max-sum algorithm.
+#algorithm to run the max-sum algorithm on a test_sample.

 max_log_prob, max_assignment = model.predict(test_sample)
 ```